JulienBernardo2/EcommerceFinalProject/Misc/ProjectProposal.md

   We plan on creating a biding market place website.
   Our website will implement the following features:

-1. As a person or buyer, I will be able to, search for products or sellers.
+1. As a person or buyer, I will be able to, search for products.
 2. As a person or buyer, I will be able to, see all products as a catalog.
 3. As a buyer, i will be able to get a discount code when i create my profile
 4. As a buyer or seller, I will be able to, edit my profile.